crmne/paolino.me/_posts/2026-08-27-rubyllm-2-0-providers-and-protocols.md

 AWS Bedrock Mantle makes the difference between a provider and a protocol very obvious.
 You connect to one AWS service, but the API changes with the model.

 Claude uses Anthropic's Messages API.
-Five models use OpenAI's Responses API.
-The other forty-one use Chat Completions.
-They all live in the same catalog, behind the same authentication, on the same host.
+Other models use OpenAI's Responses or Chat Completions formats.
+They share the same catalog, authentication, and host; the model metadata tells RubyLLM which protocol to use.

 Even the model catalogs disagree.
 Mantle spells some model IDs differently from Bedrock Converse and includes models that Converse does not know about at all.